-We have increased our outreach and advertising.
-We have offered dual-enrolled classes in high schools, in Vista Detention, at Camp Pendleton, in the Transitions program, and at all educational centers.
+While degrees and certificates awarded are down by 7 awards between 2019-20 and 2020-21, the overall trend over the past 5 years shows awards up by more than 4x.
+During the COVID-19 pandemic, awards have increased from prior years.
+This is potentially due to our continuous outreach efforts, advertising, and dual-enrolled classes offerings in high schools, the Vista Detention Facility, at Camp Pendleton, in the Transitions program, and at all educational centers.
 We have advocated with various constituencies on campus to promote our degree and to increase awareness of Sociology as a pathway.
 We have strong faculty and continue to collaborate on ways to increase student success and completion.
 We offer a breadth of courses that are attractive to students, such as Aging, Social Justice, Self and Society, and the Sociology of Health and Illness.
-We continue to develop curriculum and have offered our first Introduction to LGBTQ studies in Fall 20.
+We continue to develop curriculum and have offered our first Introduction to LGBTQ studies in Fall 20 and are currently proposing a Social Justice Statistics course.
 Several faculty have served as mentors to our students.
 Despite the loss of our campus hub where students would gather regularly in our offices, we continue to meet with students on Zoom and assist them with transfer planning and goals.